LearnersGuild/partners/Guiding-Principles/Engagement.md

 ## Don't triangulate

 Don't gossip.
 Don't build political alliances to get work done.
 If you mention someone's name when they're not present do it in the same way you would if they were present.
-If you have feedback for someone, the best and only place for this feedback is to give it to them directly.
+If you have feedback for a partner, the best and only place for this feedback is to give it to them directly.
 If that's not working, get others to join the conversation.

+If you have feedback for supporting staff, or other stakeholders, do your best to give it directly to them.
+If that's not possible/efficient/effective it's OK to talk about them with another partner.

 Let's build a team where everyone is confident that they are respected and honored when they're not present.
 Checkout our [Conflict Resloution Process][conflict-process] for more details on resolving tensions.

 ## Choose to be real and vulnerable